use-ink/ink-docs/docs/datastructures/hashmap.md

 }
 ```

 This means that for a given key, you can store a unique instance of a value type.
-In this case, each "user" gets their own number, and we can build logic so that only they can modify their own number.
+In this case, each "user" gets their own number, and we can build logic so that only they can modify their own numbers.

 ## Storage HashMap API